skielek/A1200KB/README.md

+# 2022-02-21 Update - Samuel Kielek
+You'll find my revisions to Adam's design on this fork.
+This is still a work-in-progress.
+I've had a few boards built and at present cannot recommend anyone ordering these due to key alignments being off and thus not fitting properly inside the case.
+I'm planning to address those in the next update.
+I've also made some tweaks to the 3D models.
+My goal is for the next update to have something that works without any additional fitment tinkering.
+Stay tuned!

 # A1200KB Amiga 1200 mechanical keyboard

 As of right now this is revision 4.
 I know it could be improved very, very slightly by changing the position of key groups by less than a millimetre but I think it's complete now.